alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

        where $$F(x) = \sum_{i=1}^n f_i(x)$$.
       - (4.2) Any node in the signature group can use the broadcast information to calculate the global public key $P_k$: $$P_k = \left( \sum_{i=1}^n a_{i0} \right) \cdot G \mod p$$

-  - *partial_signature*: This function contains the logic for calculating the partial signature for each nodes.
+  - *partial_signature*: This function contains the logic for calculating the partial signature for each node.
 We refer to section 4.3 of the [paper](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909):
     - (1) Each node $P_i$ select a random secret $k_i \in F_q$ and compute the hash of the message $e = H(m)$;
     - (2) Each node $P_i$ calculates $r_i = x_i\ \text{mod}\ p$, where ($x_i, y_i$) = $k_i \cdot G$.
 If $r_i = 0$ return to (1);
     - (3) Each node $P_i$ randomly selects ($\alpha_i, \beta_i$) from $Z_q$ such that: $k_i = \alpha_i r_i + \beta_i m$, then, calculates $l_i = \alpha_i r_i + e \chi_i SK_i$, where $\chi_i$ is the lagrange coefficient (see the function *lagrange_coefficient* from the file *shamir_secret_sharing.py*) related to the node with index $i$;